DreasL02/NeuralNetworkAccelerator/README.md

 which in turn can interface with a communication module, which currently is implemented as a UART module.

+Below we will go through the different components of the datapath.

 ### Shifted Buffers

 The inputs to the systolic array, the weights and inputs, have to formatted correctly.
-This is done in part a series of [`ShiftedBuffer`](src/main/scala/ShiftedBuffer.scala) modules.
+This is done in part through a series of [`ShiftedBuffer`](src/main/scala/ShiftedBuffer.scala) modules.
 The buffers are implemented as a series of shift registers, which shift the input values into the systolic array, with a load signal to enable loading values from the memory into the entire series at the same time.
-The values loaded from the memory have to follow a certain format.

-This is described in more detail in the
-[`Memory & Encodings`](#memory--encodings) section.
+The values loaded from the memory have to follow a certain format, that is described in more detail in the [`Memory & Encodings`](#memory--encodings) section.

 A visual example of the three instances of buffers with different shifts can be seen below: